 Starting batteries, also known as cranking batteries, are designed to provide a high burst of power for a short duration, typically to start an engine.

-- High Cranking Amps (CA): These batteries can deliver a large amount of current quickly to start the boat's engine.
+- High Cranking Amps (CCA): These batteries can deliver a large amount of current quickly to start the boat's engine.

 - Shallow Discharge: They are not designed for deep cycling (discharging to a low capacity), as frequent deep discharges can damage them.